apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 <!-- 2DO: can we easily discuss wp7 within wp8 topic? -->

-It shows how to create Cordova apps from within Visual Studio, or using command-line tools: either Windows Phone-specific shell tools, or the cross-platform Cordova CLI discussed in The Command-Line Interface.
-For a comparison of these paths, see the Overview.
+It shows how to use either Windows Phone-specific shell tools to generate and build apps, or the cross-platform Cordova CLI discussed in The Command-Line Interface.
+(See the Overview for a comparison of these command-line development options.)
+This section also shows how to open Cordova apps so that you can modify them within Visual Studio.
-(Regardless of which you choose, you need to install the Windows Phone SDK.)
+Regardless of which approach you take, you need to install the Windows Phone SDK, as described below.

 See the following for details specific to the Windows Phone platform: